itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

         \right]) = sign(2) = 1
     \end{align*}

-And after this operation we set up new value in the input vector :math:`x`.
+And after this operation we set up a new value into the input vector :math:`x`.

 .. math::